consp1racy/material-navigation-drawer/README.md

 **I want the drawer to have a different background!**

 You can modify the navigation drawer background by accessing one of `NavigationDrawerFragment.setBackground*()` methods.
 Please note that the same background will be used for the pinned section.
 So if you use the pinned section either use a fully opaque color for background or follow [this SO post](http://stackoverflow.com/a/2782035/2444099) to align your bitmap to bottom.
-The background is not scrolling.
+The background is not scrolling (which is not very "material design").

 **How do I build sections?**